ERIC VAN BAARS

 Working with the Dongseo University students has taught me several lessons.
 I am reminded of the R&H lyrics from "Getting to Know You."
 When you become a teacher, by your students you are taught.

 While there are many similarities in higher education with what is consistent in the states, South Korea does offer some differences.
 This past weekend, I was invited to participate in MT, or Membership Training.
 I was told it is a weekend retreat which is a part of all college programs and that it ( like almost all activities in Korea) involves food and drink.
 While I was skeptical as to the point of such a retreat, I was pleasantly surprised by attending.
 Yes, there was alcohol, beer and soju, the almost constant beverages here in Busan but the focus was on togetherness and team building, not drinking.
 18 is the legal drinking age in Korea.
 Many college students are older due to mandated military service of 2 years for the men.
 So, nothing illegal was going on.
-Dongseo is a Christian university so there's a big difference with religiously founded school's in the USA.
-The administration does not deny the use of alcohol by students.
+Dongseo is a Christian university but there are big difference with religiously founded schools in the USA.
+The administration does not prohibit the use of alcohol by students.

 Once the room was cleared, all gathered for games.
 The game programming was coordinated by 2 freshmen guys.
 I was informed it is a great honor to be assigned this task.
 The had a selection of games-including a version of charades, in English for my honor, and some fun party games I had never played.
 We picked teams and team captains and all laughed for about 3 hours of play.
 Yes, there was a winning team and ultimately a winning player.
 He was told that his grand prize was a wonderful meal- which he had just eaten!
 Very cute.
 Now we left around 10 pm and the students stayed through the night, so there were activities that I did not see.
 But all in all, a fun experience and a look into the respect for elders factor that influences all things Korean.